dfinity/motoko/Building.md

 ## Nix setup

-The Motoko build system realies on [Nix](https://nixos.org/) to manage dependencies, drive the build and run the test suite.
+The Motoko build system relies on [Nix](https://nixos.org/) to manage dependencies, drive the build and run the test suite.
 You should install nix by running, as a normal user with `sudo` permissions,
 ```